SalOrak/whaler.nvim/README.md

     -- Whether to automatically change current working directory.
 By default is `true` auto_cwd = true,

+    -- Minimum verbosity level to notify when something happens.
+By default is WARN.
+    -- See `vim.log.levels`
+    verbosity = vim.log.levels.WARN,

     -- Automagically creates a configuration for the file explorer of your choice.
     -- Options are "netrw"(default), "nvimtree", "neotree", "oil", "telescope_file_browser", "rnvimr"